bdaisley/BEExact/README.md

 <p align="center"><img src="https://github.com/bdaisley/BEExact/blob/master/BEExact_logo.jpg" width="700"></p>

-# BEExact: a high-resolution database for taxonomic inference of honey bee-associated microbial communities
+# BEExact: a taxonomic database tool and reference source for high-resolution inference of honey bee-associated microbial communities

 ## Description
 BEExact is a comprehensive, non-redudant, reference database that has been thoroughly curated for use with 16S rRNA gene-based sequencing of the honey bee (<i>Apis mellifera</i>) microbiota.
 Recent reports have pronounced the need to move beyond the long time standard of phylotype-level characterization of the honey bee microbiota (Ellegaard and Engel, 2019; Nature Communications).
 BEExact addresses this concern by allow species-level resolution of all core microbiota members as well as a number of other symbionts, pathobionts, and a wide variety of environmetnal taxa that, albeit being present at low levels, are commonly found transiently associated with honey bees.